Pravardhan-45/Pravardhan-45/README.md

 ## ⚡ Fun Fact

-I led my school as **SPL (School Pupil Leader)** for 2 years — and I still run in leadership mode by class committee member in BTech🏃‍♂️💯
+I led my school as **SPL (School Pupil Leader)** for 2 years — and I still run in leadership mode by class committee member in BTech 🏃‍♂️💯

 ---